-LaserNet 200 Series is a precise and comprehensive particle analyzer for lubricants and fuels
+LaserNet 200 Series is a contamination and wear debris analyzer that monitors lubricant condition for predictive maintenance.

 - Particle cleanliness codes, such as ISO 4406 and ASTM D6786, indicate the overall cleanliness of the oil

 - Ferrous Wear Severity Index (FWSI) indicates overall severity of the machine wear condition

 - Count of large cutting, sliding and fatigue wear, along with non-metallic particles, indicates the source of the particles